gvwilson/sdxpy/src/binary/index.md

 For example,
 being off by 1 in approximating 8+1 and 56+1 is the same absolute error, but the relative error is larger in the first case than in the second.
-{: .continue}

 Relative error is almost always more useful than absolute: it makes little sense to say that we're off by a hundredth when the value in question is a billionth.
-We should take this into account when testing.
-The program shown below loops over the integers from 1 to 9 and uses them to create the values 0.9, 0.09, and so on:

-[% fixme "program to calculate numbers" %]

-It then sums those numbers to produce 0.9, 0.99, and so on.

-Let's calculate the same values by subtracting .1 from 1, then subtracting .01, and so on.
-This program does that and computes the difference between the two representations:

-The very first value contributing to our sum is already slightly off because we cannot exactly represent 0.9 in base 2 any more than we can exactly represent 1/3 in base 10.
-Doubling the size of the mantissa would reduce the error, but we can't ever eliminate it.
-The good news is that 9×0.1 and 1-0.1 are exactly the same.
-It might not be precisely right, but at least it's consistent.

-The same cannot be said for some of the later values: there are small differences between what we get from our two formulas.
-And sometimes the accumulated errors cancel out and make the result more accurate once again.

 One implication of this is that we should never compare floating point numbers with `==` or `!=`